ankschoubey/old-blog/_posts/2022-09-21-team-knowing-whom-to-contact.md

 The higher the quality of collaboration, the less rework a developer has to do.

+# Knowing who to contact

 On this path, the important thing is to remember whom to connect to and when.
+Knowing organizational structure is helpful.
+If there is no organizational structure available.
+Create one.

+Go through and list out all the stakeholders and different teams.
+Who is the decision maker there?

 Ideally, everyone should be pouring in a semi-bureaucratic way.